ideanetwork/ideanet/README.md

 Included here is code to do the analyses and visualize the results for a concept mapping project.

 **NOTE ON VERSION of R**
  This code has been tested using  version 4.12 of R. R can be downloaded here: https://cran.r-project.org/bin/windows/base/.
-The code will run in the R console or in Rstudio and runs faster in Rstudio.
 Rstudio can be found here:  https://www.rstudio.com/products/rstudio/download/.
 The code has been developed and tested on computers running Windows 10.

 # Run appllication

-Run the following lines of code in R console on your local machine.
+*Run the following lines of code in R console on your local machine.

-After running next line of code the first time,add hash tag (#) at beginning of line to avoid rerunning this line each time and downloading a new copy.
+*After running next line of code the first time,add hash tag (#) at beginning of line, prior to word "install" to avoid rerunning this line each time and downloading a new copy.
 Remove the hash tag, to download a new copy whenever desired in case of updates and new functionality.

-install.packages("devtools") # add hash tag to skip this line of code.
+install.packages("devtools") # add hash tag at the beginning of this line, prior to the word "install" to skip this line of code.

-library(devtools) # do not add a hash tag, run this line of code every time.
+library(devtools) # do not add a hash tag at the beginning of this line, run this line of code every time.

-After running this next line of code the first time, add hash tag (#) at beginning of line to avoid rerunning this line each time and downloading a new copy.
+*After running this next line of code the first time, add hash tag (#) at beginning of line to avoid rerunning this line each time and downloading a new copy.
 Remove the hash tag, to download a new copy whenever desired or in case of updates with new functionality.

-install_github("ideanetwork/ideanet") # add hash tag to skip this line of code.
+install_github("ideanetwork/ideanet") # add hash tag at the beginning of this line, prior to the word "install" to skip this line of code.

-library(Ideanet)# do not add a hash tag, run this line of code every time.
+library(Ideanet)# do not add a hash tag at the beginning of this line, run this line of code every time.

-ideanet() # do not add a hash tag, run this line of code every time.
+ideanet() # do not add a hash tag at the beginning of this line, run this line of code every time.